noppoMan/Slimane/README.md

 ## Versions
 * 0.1x: https://github.com/noppoMan/Slimane/tree/0.1.2
 * 0.2x: There should be significant changes from 0.1x due to adopting [open-swift](https://github.com/open-swift).
-* 0.3x: There should be interface changes from 0.2x
-* 0.4x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-04-25-a
+* 0.3x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-04-25-a
-* 0.5x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-05-09-a
+* 0.4x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-05-09-a
-* 0.6x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-05-31-a
+* 0.5x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-05-31-a

 ## Package.swift